 It is important to mention that the helicopter doesn’t necessarily has to enter a convective cloud to trigger a strike.
 It can also happen below the cloud base or even under the anvil.
 In the latter case no wintry precipitation will be observed by the pilot, making a strike appear as if ‘out of the blue’.
 In the past there even have been reported discharges when flying through Stratocumulus without, according to the flight crews, having a visual on convective clouds.
 Most of these rare cases could be explained by non-convective clouds obstructing visibility on possible embedded Cumulonimbi nearby.

 So to answer the question in the title: can you prepare for triggered lightning?
 Yes and no. You can avoid certain weather conditions, but even then weather can be unpredictable.
 Still, we hope this article has given you some pointers for the coming winter.
 Are you curious about whether our services can contribute to the success of your operations by avoiding areas in which lightning in general might occur?
 Feel free to contact us at any time.
-We also share these kind of insights regularly on LinkedIn.
-Be sure to follow us there as well to never miss an update!
+We also share these kind of insights in our marine weather newsletter.
+Be sure to subscribe to never miss an update.